isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Besides the biennial SYF performances, students in the performing arts
-CCA have many platforms to perform such as our annual month-long Arts Fest.
+CCA have many platforms to perform such as our annual Arts Fest performances, Reverie.
 In addition, the Performing Arts CCAs perform in many internal and external school events ranging from Honours Day to performances at the Istana.
 Under the guidance of our experienced instructors, they also get to take part in competitions and when they are at their apex, they may be sent for external MOE courses such as the conductor’s course, to hone their skills.</p>
 </td>
 </tr>
 <tr>